 Some experts would argue that a resume is just obsolete when it comes to self-employment.
 They believe that a portfolio is a better argument to get a job offer.
 However, in the modern world, having a resume with all your working experience and skills listed there is never a superfluous thing to have.
 But how to list freelance work on a resume?
 How can a freelancer benefit from having a resume?
 Let us get all this straightened out.

-Want an expert to provide you with an example of how to list freelance work on a resume?
+Want an expert to work on your resume and provide you with a top example of how to list freelance work on a resume?
 Our professional resume writers can do it.
 We can also master a winning CV that will help you land a dream job.

 Why does a freelancer need a resume?

-Although there are many cases when an employer doesn’t ask you to provide a CV, there are still situations when you need to send a CV in order to land a job offer.
+Although there are many cases when an employer doesn’t ask you to provide a CV, there are still situations when you need to work on your resume and send a CV in order to land some of the freelance jobs top offer.
 Not to miss out on this opportunity, it is always better to have an in-depth resume at hand.
 Even if you do not use your freelance resume for each potential client, it is still better to be prepared and have one ready, in case you need it.

 The only reason why lovers of any-time jobs do not want to create a CV is because formulating a sample of freelance resume job description can be a challenge.
 Most CV formats are designed for the “traditional” use, and it can be difficult to fit a freelancer’s career into the structure of a standard CV.